 - Do I need surgery now?

-Since every and any surgery is not without risk, we want to be absolutely sure that we need surgery before committing to one.
+Since every and any surgery is not without risk, we want to be absolutely sure that we need cataract removal surgery before committing to one.
 By that, we need to be certain that our cataracts are impairing our vision enough to make undergoing surgery worth the risk.

-If there are any deficiencies which significantly affect your quality of life, then it would be prudent to take the next step to regain your full visual potential and in turn achieve full quality of living.
+If there are any deficiencies which significantly affect your quality of life, then it would be prudent to take the next step of treatment to regain your full visual potential and in turn achieve full quality of living.

 - Do I have any co-existing conditions that may need to be addressed?

-For example, if you have an epiretinal membrane or macular hole, having a cataract surgery alone will not give you the best vision you could have.
+For example, if you have an epiretinal membrane or macular hole, having laser cataract surgery alone will not give you the best vision you could have.
 Instead, the epiretinal membrane could be removed at the same time as the cataract surgery to give you an improved visual outcome.
 Likewise, if you have concurrent glaucoma, having a combined glaucoma procedure at the time as the cataract surgery may improve your glaucoma.

 Lastly, if you have extremely troublesome floaters that are disturbing your daily living and worsening your quality of life, I would be able to discuss with you the pros and cons of having these annoying floaters removed during your cataract surgery.

 - What sort of vision correction do I want after surgery?

 We take the opportunity during cataract surgery when we are going to implant an intraocular lens implant (IOL lens) in your eye to correct your vision to suit your daily needs.
 First, we need to understand that having cataract surgery leads to loss of accommodation which is the inability to focus on both distance and near without any prescription glasses.
 This is similar to the ‘Lao Hua’ or presbyopia phenomenon that all of us experience as we get older.